Chequers: Origin of the name

-The name "Chequers" may derive from an early owner of the manor of Ellesborough in the 12th century, Elias Ostiarius (or de Scaccario).
-The name "Ostiarius" meant an usher of the Court of the Exchequer and scacchiera means a chessboard in Italian.
-Elias Ostiarius's coat of arms included the chequer board of the Exchequer, so the estate may be named after his arms and position at court.
-The house passed through generations of the Scaccario family (spelt many different ways) until it passed into the D'Awtrey family, whose name was eventually anglicised to Hawtrey.

-Alternatively, the house could have been named after the chequer trees (Sorbus torminalis) that grow in its grounds.
-There is a reference to this in the book Elizabeth: Apprenticeship by David Starkey, which describes the early life of Elizabeth I.
+Chequers Court takes its name from the Checker family, who owned the estate in the 12th and 13th centuries.
+Elias del Checker, the first recorded member of the family, was an usher at the King's Exchequer, hence his name: del Checker (Latinised as de Scaccario) means "of the Exchequer" in Anglo-Norman.
+Around 1254 Elias's grandson, Ralf, died without a male heir, causing the estate to pass into the hands of his son-in-law, William de Hauterive (or Hawtrey).

 History

-William Hawtrey built the current mansion around 1565, and it may have involved the reconstruction of an earlier building.
+The current house was built by another William Hawtrey around 1565, possibly by reconstructing an earlier building.
 A reception room in the house bears his name today.
 Soon after its construction, Hawtrey acted as a custodian at Chequers for Lady Mary Grey, younger sister of Lady Jane Grey and great-granddaughter of King Henry VII.
 Lady Mary had married without the monarch's consent, and as punishment was banished from court by Queen Elizabeth I and kept confined.
 Lady Mary remained at Chequers for two years.
 The room where she slept from 1565 to 1567 remains in its original condition.

 Through descent in the female line and marriages, the house passed through several families: the Wooleys, the Crokes and the Thurbanes.
-In 1715, the then owner of the house married John Russell, a grandson of Oliver Cromwell.
+In 1715 the owner of the house married John Russell, a grandson of Oliver Cromwell.
 The house is known for this connection to the Cromwells, and still contains a large collection of Cromwell memorabilia.

-In the 19th century, the Russells (by now the Greenhill-Russell family) employed Henry Rhodes to make alterations to the house in the Gothic style.
+In the 19th century the Russells (by now the Greenhill-Russell family) employed Henry Rhodes to make alterations to the house in the Gothic style.
 The Tudor panelling and windows were ripped out, and battlements with pinnacles installed.
-Toward the end of the 19th century, the house passed through marriage to the Astley family.
-Between 1892 and 1901, Bertram Astley restored the house to its Elizabethan origins, with advice from Sir Reginald Blomfield.
-The restoration and design work was completed by John Birch, architect.
+Towards the end of the 19th century, the house passed through marriage to the Astley family.
+Between 1892 and 1901 Bertram Astley restored the house to its Elizabethan origins, with advice from Reginald Blomfield.
+The restoration and design work was completed by the architect John Birch.